Status and phase

 Pathologically confirmed, locally advanced or metastatic NSCLC meeting all the following criteria:

-Documented EGFR ex20ins mutation status, as determined by local testing performed at a CLIA certified (US) or locally certified laboratory (outside the US).
+Documented ex20ins or other uncommon single or compound EGFR non-ex20ins status, as determined by local testing performed at a CLIA-certified (US) or locally certified laboratory (outside the US).

-Presence of brain metastasis(es), which may be measurable or nonmeasurable by RANO-BM criteria, characterized as one of the following:
+Presence of brain metastasis(es) characterized as at least one of the following:

 Archival tumor tissue available for submission, with minimum quantity sufficient to evaluate EGFRmt status and, where possible, other biomarkers (details provided in a laboratory manual).
-Patients with insufficient tissue may be eligible following discussion with the sponsor.
+Participants with insufficient tissue may be eligible following discussion with the Sponsor.

 Exclusion criteria